-Late in the afternoon, at the automobile rental counter at San Diego International Airport, a man dressed in a handmade Italian suit was the next to be served.
+Late one afternoon, at the automobile rental counter at San Diego International Airport, a man dressed in a handmade Italian suit was next to be served.
 He had short, cropped red hair and bushy red eyebrows.

 “May I help you?” asked the woman behind the counter.

 “Yes,” replied the man as he noticed her name tag.
 “Maria, is it?”